-Paperback Edition of Engaging Italy Released October 1st
+Paperback Edition of Engaging Italy now available!

 American women abroad have often been more than tourists.
 Engaging Italy depicts the intertwined lives of three now-little-known figures—Caroline Crane Marsh, Anne Hampton Brewster and Emily Bliss Gould—whose paths crossed as they lived abroad for more than fifteen years.
 These women seized opportunities to be engaged in the political changes of the 1860s and 70s known as Italian Unification.

 Brewster wrote weekly for US newspapers in Boston, Philadelphia, and across the country.
 Gould published articles in two periodicals before devoting her full attention to founding a school and orphanage and fundraising for it.
 Marsh, the US Ambassador’s wife, oversaw teachers for another girls’ school and orphanage, chaired committees affiliated with it, and managed a household full of family and guests—all while being deemed “invalid.”

 These women chose to act abroad, even as they realized that life in Italy was not the Utopia they first envisioned.
 Their stories do not speak of an easy escape by women of privilege who chose to live abroad while the Civil War raged in the US or during the Reconstruction.
 Instead, they wrestled with letting go of their utopian visions and determining how to live amid conditions that were–if not dystopian—more challenging for them than life in the US.

 Passages from the women’s diaries, letters, poetry and prose enliven this account of nineteenth-century American women living abroad.

 Order through Pagination Bookshop to request a signed copy from Etta.
 Or, reach out to schedule a book talk in your area and Etta will work with SUNY Press to have copies available for sale and signature.